|

 is carved back into the Gesso and the Gold leaf is applied using a light

+glue size.
 Gilding has to be a lonely task.
 The Gold

 leaf is too easily disturb ed